 However, not all nurse floaters are happily hopping around from unit to another.
 There are several concerns that nurse floaters experience:

 If you are assigned to a new area, you may feel lonely and isolated.
 The staff of that unit has been a team for years and you are alien to their station.
 So what if you are assigned to different areas every day?
 Imagine how that feels.
 You have to adjust to new people and new stations every shift.
 It adds to the stress of working not to mention your patient care assignment.

 According to an article in Minority Nurse, nurses feel less productive when floating as their time is spent searching for supplies or seeking help from nurses on the unit.
 This is very true!
 I experience floating and I’m intimidated every time I ask anything from one nurse to another.
 I feel like I am more a liability than an asset in the station.
 I feel like dragging other nurses because of my ignorance.

 Inequality of patient assignments

 Nurses who float to unfamiliar units can get stuck either with less challenging patients or with the most difficult cases.
 Regular staff on that station may have the tendency to be a bias of giving patient care assignments to the nurse floaters.

 Characteristics such as confusion may add to the complexity of care of patients.
 Recognizing this information may provide opportunities for recommendations of quality improvement projects related to patient care (MedSurg Nursing).

-Obviously, when you are unfamiliar to the routine of the unit, you are more vulnerable to medication errors and patient falls.
-There are so many things that’s going on in your mind and you can’t concentrate on your responsibility as a nurse.
+Obviously, when you are unfamiliar with the routine of the unit, you are more vulnerable to medication errors and patient falls.
+There are so many things that are going on in your mind and you can’t concentrate on your responsibility as a nurse.